Aster family (Asteraceae)

 Cultivation: The preference is dappled sunlight or partial sun and average to dry conditions.
 Different kinds of soil are acceptable, including those that contain clay-loam, rocky material, or sand.
 The best site consists of a partially shaded slope under trees where the ground vegetation is somewhat sparse.

-Range & Habitat: Robin's Plantain is occasional throughout Illinois in suitable habitats, but it is more common in the northern and west-central sections of the state than elsewhere (see Distribution Map).
+Range & Habitat: The native Robin's Plantain is occasional throughout Illinois in suitable habitats, but it is more common in the northern and west-central sections of the state than elsewhere (see Distribution Map).
 Habitats include open rocky woodlands, wooded sand dunes, slopes of wooded bluffs, savannas and sandy savannas, banks of streams, and clearings in wooded areas.
 Robin's Plantain is found in less disturbed areas than other species in this genus.

 Faunal Associations: The flowerheads attract small bees, various flies, small butterflies, and skippers.
 These insects seek nectar primarily, although some of the bees also collect pollen.
 The caterpillars of several moths feed on the flowers of Erigeron spp.
 (Fleabanes), including Schinia lynx (Lynx Flower Moth), Schinia obscurata (Obscure Flower Moth), Eupithecia miserulata (Common Pug), and Synchlora aerata (Wavy-Lined Emerald).
 Some aphids that feed on species in this genus include Aphis middletonii (Erigeron Root Aphid) and Prociphilus erigeronensis.
 The foliage is palatable to mammalian herbivores (rabbits, deer, livestock, etc.), while the seeds are eaten to a limited extent by the White-Footed Mouse and other small rodents.

-Photographic Location: The photograph of the flowerheads was taken at the webmaster's wildflower garden in Urbana, Illinois, while the photograph of the basal leaves was taken on the slope of a wooded bluff in Vermillion County, Illinois.
+Photographic Location: The photograph of the flowerheads was taken at the webmaster's wildflower garden in Urbana, Illinois, while the photograph of the basal leaves was taken on the slope of a wooded bluff in Vermilion County, Illinois.

 Comments: The flowerheads of Robin's Plantain are slightly larger than those of other Erigeron spp.
 (Fleabanes) and rather showy.
 Other fleabanes in the state are rather weedy annual or biennial species that lack the basal leaves of Robin's Plantain; they usually bloom a little later during the early summer and can be found in sunny habitats with a history of disturbance.